Midburn/midburn-k8s/README.md

 Make sure you are connected to the correct environment before running any of the following commands.

+You can create a new environment by copying an existing environment directory and modifying the values.

+See the [sk8s environments documentation](https://github.com/OriHoch/sk8s/blob/master/environments/README.md#environments) for more details about environments, namespaces and clusters.

 ## Releases and deployments

 [Helm](https://github.com/kubernetes/helm) manages everything for us.

-Notes regarding deployment to the main, shared environments (`staging` / `production`):
 * The preferred way to deploy is by opening and merging a pull request - this prevents infrastructure deployment risks and is generally more secure.
 * If you intend to do some infrastructure development, consider creating your own personal environment and testing on that.
-  * If you want to update an attribute of a specific deployment, see the section below - Patching configuration values without Helm

-If you still want to deploy directly, just make sure you are the only one working on the environment and/or update with the master branch to prevent infrastructure conflicts.
+If you still want to deploy directly, just make sure you are the only one working on a chart on an environment and/or update with the master branch to prevent infrastructure conflicts.

 Make sure you have the latest helm installed on both client and server: